 To find the nearest locations, click on the links below:

-Otherwise, drop off goods during business hours at:
+You can drop off goods during business hours at:

-Help women find meaningful work by donating good quality business and work attire at its Parramatta Dressing Room, Monday-Thursday between 10am–3pm.
+You can help women find meaningful work by donating good quality business and work attire at its Parramatta Dressing Room, Monday-Thursday between 10am–3pm.

 Donations can be delivered to Suites 37 & 38a, 70 Phillip Street, Parramatta.
 Contact the office on (02) 9635 9909 beforehand to notify of the delivery time.

 Dress for Success is a charity that helps improve the employability of women in need.
 Help to empower women and find employment by donating good quality business and interview quality attire, shoes, jewellery, scarves, handbags (briefcases, portfolios, etc) unopened toiletries, and unopened makeup.

 They are very limited for space and kindly require ‘as new’ quality items for our clients and fundraising sales.
 They would appreciate as new or brand-new items only; high–end/designer and luxury brand names including athleisure and multipurpose appropriate work clothing and accessories; and high-quality designer, costume and fine jewellery.

 Donations can be provided at: 132 Marrickville Road, Marrickville.

 Shoes for Planet Earth is a charity that provides running shoes to those in need around the world.
 There are drop off points across the North Shore in suburbs, including Crows Nest, Mosman and more.
 Website.

 Hospitals: Many hospitals are also set up to receive donations of baby clothes – especially for premature babies in NICU.
 At Royal North Shore Hospital, you simply phone up the NICU and they will direct you on how you can donate.